 About the Award

-The Daylight Award honors and supports daylight research and daylight in architecture.
+The Daylight Award honours and supports daylight research and daylight in architecture.
 It acknowledges and encourages scientific knowledge and practical application of daylight, which interlink disciplines that are usually addressed in separated, monocultural spheres, professional circles or practices.

 The Daylight Award strives to raise a holistic understanding of daylight, and increase its positive impact on life.